 Recognize the capacity children and youth have for empathy and sympathy.
+Encourage your children to engage in opportunities to help others and talk (reflect) about the good feelings that come from kindness.

-Research finding: Being kind promotes happiness and emotional and physical well-being

-Kindness Counts: Prompting Prosocial Behavior in Preadolescents Boosts Peer Acceptance and Well-Being
+Research finding: Being kind promotes happiness and emotional and physical well-being Kindness Counts: Prompting Prosocial Behavior in Preadolescents Boosts Peer Acceptance and Well-Being